snuffish/dapp-messenger/README.md

 ## Project Setup

-### Setup the Blockchain ind it's associated Smart Contracts etc
+### Setup the Blockchain and it's associated Smart Contracts etc

 ##### Clone the repo and install everything following these steps: